“Momentum is the result of a series of completions, not beginnings. Energy grows when you get stuff done.”

 A quick history of Agile

 A quick history lesson on waterfall and agile will shed a bit of light on why agile methods work so well.
-Many moons ago, waterfall project management methodologies originated from the civil engineering and the construction industries.
+Many moons ago, waterfall project management methodologies originated from the civil engineering and construction industries.
 When you build a bridge, you need the sequential waterfall process of initiation, analysis, design, construct and test phases.
 If you haven’t done the analysis, then you can’t build the blueprints, if you don’t have the blueprints, you can’t purchase the materials and construct a good bridge, and so forth.

 In the ‘70s and 80s, the emerging software development industry utilized the waterfall methodology since there were no other alternatives.
 During the same time, a growing community of developers and engineers became increasingly frustrated with the waterfall methodology.

 Their frustration was rooted in the fact that designing and developing great software necessitates an opposite approach to problem solving.
 When constructing a bridge, you know it needs to be 456 feet long, able to bear a 450-ton load, last for 100 years, and withstand hurricane-force winds.
-When you start developing software, you typically don’t know what you are trying to build; you just know you are trying to solve a problem, such as improve the checkout of a website or develop a music recommendation app.
+When you start developing software, you typically don’t know what you are trying to build; you just know you are trying to solve a problem, such as improving the checkout of a website or developing a music recommendation app.
 And, while you can’t just start building a bridge from day 1, you can start improving the checkout of a website or developing the best music recommendation app from day 1.

 This community of frustrated developers and engineers started experimenting with different types of methodologies, and in 2001, a group of these luminaries published the Agile Manifesto, which is the philosophical foundation for agile, as stated on AgileManesto.org: